telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 ## Forwarding of query requests

 Just like updates, also queries are forwarded to Context Providers.
-All attributes in a query request that are not found locally are searched in the list of registration and if found, a request is forwarded to the corresponding context provider.
+All attributes in a query request that are not found locally are searched in the list of registrations and if found, a request is forwarded to the corresponding context provider.
 As for forwarding of update requests, the query request can be split into N forwards and the response to the initial request isn't sent until all responses to the forwarded requests have been received and merged into the final response.

 <a name="flow-fw-03"></a>
 ![Forward a query to Context Providers](images/Flow-FW-03.png)